zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/charting-with-view-entities.md

 * X axis attribute - **OrderYear**
 * Y axis attribute - **TotalSales*

-5. Set the series name to reflect the Category name.
+5. Set the series name to reflect the category name.
 Do the following:

    * In the Series name field, click **Edit** and add **{1}** in the Template field.
    * In the Parameters field, click **New** > **Select** > **CategoryName** > **Select** > **OK**.